 - These cars are much quieter and practically silent compared to Nitro Cars.

-- Nitro cars are powered by fuel.
+- Nitro cars use fuel.

 - If you love the smell of fuel, the sound of a loud engine, and exhaust fumes filling the air, then you will love what nitro has to offer!